New Zealand shooting suspect says in manifesto he was inspired by violent U.S. extremism

 The attack began around 1:40 p.m. at Al Noor Mosque in central Christchurch as the Sheikh was giving the sermon on Friday Prayer.
 At least 41 were killed at that site, and seven died at Linwood Mosque a few miles away.
 Forty-eight others were in the hospital with gunshot wounds.

+“This attack underscores a trend that ADL has been tracking: that modern white supremacy is an international threat that knows no borders, being exported and globalized like never before,” said ADL CEO Jonathan Greenblatt in a statement issued Friday.
+“The hatred that led to violence in Pittsburgh and Charlottesville is finding new adherents around the world.
+Indeed, it appears that this attack was not just focused on New Zealand; it was intended to have a global impact.”

+The fact that the shocking video was still accessible on some social media websites, the ADL said, “is a reminder that these platforms need to do more to stem the flow of hateful messages and memes on their platforms, especially white supremacist memes targeting Muslims, Jews and other minorities.”

-The Center for the Study of Hate and Extremism at California State University, San Bernardino, called the act a “barbaric mass terrorist attack against innocent Muslim people of faith.”
+The Center for the Study of Hate and Extremism at California State University, San Bernardino, termed the shooting a “barbaric mass terrorist attack against innocent Muslim people of faith.”

 “We grieve with those of the Muslim faith community over this terrorist act at houses of worship motivated by Nazism, xenophobia and Islamophobia,” the center said.
 “We stand with all our Muslim friends and neighbors here, and around the world.
 We further condemn those, whether actively or passively, who stoke religious hatred against them.”